tulios/mappersmith/README.md

 ### <a name="body"></a> Body

-To send values in the request body (usually for POST, PUT, or PATCH methods) you will use the special parameter `body`:
+To send values in the request body (usually for POST, PUT or PATCH methods) you will use the special parameter `body`:

 ```javascript
 client.Blog.create({